FuelLabs/fuels-ts/apps/docs/src/guide/contracts/optimising-contract-calls.md

 When you call a contract function via the SDK, it makes two essential network requests:

-1. **Preparing the transaction**: This involves creating the transaction request, fetching dependencies for it, and funding it properly.
+1. **Preparing the transaction**: This involves creating the transaction request, fetching dependencies for it and funding it properly.

 2. **Sending the transaction**: This involves sending the transaction to the network and waiting for it to be confirmed.